What is life insurance?

 Decreasing term life insurance

-This is designed to cover a repayment mortgage.
+Also known as decreasing insurance, this is usually a cheaper option, and it’s ideal if you want to take care of a repayment mortgage.
 Your amount of cover will reduce each month, to reach zero when your insurance ends.
 This works in the same way as the outstanding amount on a repayment mortgage with an annual interest rate of 8%.

 Unless you change your policy, your monthly payments stay the same throughout the length of the policy.